CLP Connector¶

 accordingly.

-Metadata Filter Config File¶
+Split Filter Config File¶

-The metadata filter config file allows you to configure the set of columns that can be used to filter out irrelevant splits (CLP archives) when querying CLP’s metadata database.
+The split filter config file allows you to configure the set of columns that can be used to filter out irrelevant splits (CLP archives) when querying CLP’s metadata database.
 This can significantly improve performance by reducing the amount of data that needs to be scanned.
 For a given query, the connector will translate any supported filter predicates that involve the configured columns into a query against CLP’s metadata database.

 The configuration is a JSON object where each key under the root represents a scope and each scope maps to an array of filter configs.